railwayapp/docs/src/docs/deploy/deployments.md

 When a new Deployment is triggered, older deploys in a `Crashed` and `Success` state are eventually removed - first having their status updated to `Removing` before they are finally `Removed`.
 Deployments may also be removed manually.

-## Bad Gateway

-If you get a Bad Gateway when you attempt to visit the deployment URL, it could be that your `PORT` variable is misconfigured.
-Railway needs an explicit port to listen on to expose the application to the internet.
-You can provide a `PORT` variable under the Variables page in your project.
-For more information, see [Exposing Your App.](/deploy/exposing-your-app)

 ## Deploy Triggers

 A new deployment is triggered when the [command](/deploy/railway-up) `railway up` is